kercheval/GradleCMPlugin/README.md

 present at the time a build takes place.
 The primary information gathered includes:

-- Obtains Git repository information about the build
+- Git repository information about the build
-- Obtains build machine information and user info
+- Build machine information and user info
-- Obtains Jenkins CI build system information
+- Jenkins CI build system information
-- Obtains Gradle property information
+- Gradle property information

 In addition to the information above, the buildinfo configuration block can be used to add custom information to the build file.